miya0001/vagrant-nodeapp/README.md

 ## Features

 * Ubuntu 14.04 LTS
-* Latest version of nodejs is installed.
+* Latest version of Node.js is installed.
 * Agent forwarding over SSH connections is enabled.
-* You can switch Node version via [n](https://github.com/tj/n).
+* You can switch Node.js version via [n](https://github.com/tj/n).

-## Switching the version of Node.
+## Switching the version of the Node.js.

-### Installing a specific version of Node.
+### Installing a specific version of the Node.js.

-Installs stable version of Node.
+Installs stable version of Node.js.

 ```
 $ sudo n stable
 ```

-Installs LTS version of Node.
+Installs LTS version of Node.js.

 ```
 $ sudo n lts
 ```

-### Switching to the specific version of Node.
+### Switching to the specific version of the Node.js.

-Type n to prompt selection of an installed node.
+Type n to prompt selection of an installed Node.js.
 Use the up / down arrow to navigate, and press enter or the right arrow to select, or ^C to cancel:

 ```
 $ sudo n